zyrxvo/airball/README.md

 AIRBALL is a package for running and managing flybys using [REBOUND](https://github.com/hannorein/rebound).
 It is an extension to REBOUND, the popular N-body integrator.

-*AIRBALL is currently in alpha testing.
-The APIs are subject to change without warning or backwards compatibility.
+*AIRBALL is currently in beta testing.
 Feedback and feature requests are very welcome.*

 ## Features